UMM-CSci-4453-S19/lab-2-schon094/README.md

 ```

 Be sure to look carefully at the `item` column.
 Now try this:

 ```
 SELECT item FROM inventory, prices;
 ```

 and try this:

 ```
 SELECT item,amount FROM inventory, prices;
 ```

 I hope it's clear what's happening.
 The `SELECT *` statement with TWO tables takes every row in the first table, and every row in the second table and concatenates them together into a bigger row in every possible combination.
-(Math people-- this is an example of a Cartesian Product).
+(Math people: this is an example of a Cartesian Product).

 If the first table has 10 rows, and the second table has 3 rows, then the JOIN (that's a technical term) has 30 rows.

 There ARE a few limitations in select columns...
 Try this:

 ```
 SELECT id FROM inventory, prices;
 ```

 Notice the  problem is the ambiguity.
 Fix it like this:

 ```
 SELECT inventory.id FROM inventory,prices;
 ```

 and

 ```
 SELECT prices.id FROM inventory,prices;
 ```

 Notice that the values are different (although there are still the same number of entries.)
+On the other hand these two queries:

 ```
 SELECT inventory.id FROM inventory,prices;
 SELECT inventory.id FROM prices,inventory;